Rita Repulsa: Power Rangers Operation Overdrive

 In the Power Rangers Operation Overdrive 15th special anniversary episode, Once A Ranger, Zedd and Rita's previously unknown son, Thrax, confront the Overdrive Rangers.
 Thrax united the current team's various enemies and severed their connection to the Morphing Grid.
 In response, the Sentinel Knight assembles a team of veteran Rangers to defeat Thrax.
 Adam, the new team's leader, mentions his previous battles with Zedd and Rita and observes that Thrax will be difficult to defeat.
 When he later mentions Rita's change of allegiance, Thrax mocks his mother's decision to embrace good after Zordon's wave purified her.

 Power Rangers Beast Morphers

 Rita is mentioned and made a cameo in the footage in the Power Rangers Beast Morphers episode "Making Bad."
 She is shown in the footage of Lord Zedd when Scrozzle suggested that they use the Re-Animizer on Lord Zedd's staff.

+Mighty Morphin Power Rangers: Once & Always

+In the anniversary film Mighty Morphin Power Rangers: Once & Always, Billy Cranston, in an attempt to revive Zordon, accidentally collects the evil that was blasted off of Rita by the Z-Wave.
+This evil possesses the body of Alpha 8, becoming a new version of the villainess called Robo-Rita.
+The revived witch unleashes an army of Putties and creates robot versions of Mighty Minotaur and Snizzard to serve her.
+She murders Trini Kwan in battle when Trini intercepts a blast meant for Billy, causing Trini's daughter Minh to swear vengeance.
+Later, she captures Tommy Oliver, Kimberly Hart, Jason Lee Scott, and Rangers from other teams and imprisons them in a machine that drains their energy.
+Her plan is eventually revealed that she will use the energy to power a time portal so she can help her past self kill the Power Rangers before Zordon can recruit them.
+Minh intercepts a blast meant for Billy, but survives and successfully morphs.
+The remaining Rangers defeat her minions and Minh and Zack Taylor destroy Robo-Rita, putting an end to the evil of Rita Repulsa.

+Power Rangers Cosmic Fury

+In the finale of Power Rangers Cosmic Fury, an evil copy of Lord Zedd is defeated by being placed in an eternal dream of being endlessly nagged by Rita.